Second Boer War: European settlement

-Historical background
+Scramble for Africa

-The southern part of the African continent was dominated in the 19th century by a set of struggles to create within it a single unified state.
+The southern part of Africa was dominated in the 19th century by a set of struggles to create within it a single unified state.
 In 1868, Britain annexed Basutoland in the Drakensberg Mountains, following an appeal from Moshoeshoe I, the king of the Sotho people, who sought British protection against the Boers.
 While the Berlin Conference of 1884–1885 sought to draw boundaries between the European powers' African possessions, it also set the stage for further scrambles.
 Britain attempted to annex first the South African Republic in 1880, and then, in 1899, both the South African Republic and the Orange Free State.

 In the 1880s, Bechuanaland (modern Botswana) became the object of a dispute between the Germans to the west, the Boers to the east, and Britain's Cape Colony to the south.
 Although Bechuanaland had no economic value, the "Missionaries Road" passed through it towards territory farther north.
 After the Germans annexed Damaraland and Namaqualand (modern Namibia) in 1884, Britain annexed Bechuanaland in 1885.

 In the First Boer War of 1880–1881 the Boers of the Transvaal Republic proved skilful fighters in resisting Britain's attempt at annexation, causing a series of British defeats.
 The British government of William Ewart Gladstone was unwilling to become mired in a distant war, requiring substantial troop reinforcement and expense, for what was perceived at the time to be a minimal return.
 An armistice ended the war, and subsequently a peace treaty was signed with the Transvaal President Paul Kruger.